SURFnet/eduxchange-eu-tech-docs/index.md

 1. If the Host institution communicated a `pending` or `queued` state to the Home institution during the initial enrolment flow, the Host has to update Home institution when the state progresses to `associated` or `denied`.
 2. If the student cancels the enrolment (for example using some out-of-band process, like sending an email to the student administration of the Host institution), the Host should inform the Home by communicating the `canceled` state.

+To update the Home institution, the Host institution should use the `remoteState` field in the `PATCH` request.

 #### `GET /associations/{associationId}`

 With this call the Host institution can request the current associationState from the Home institution.
 This is needed when the Home institution returned a `pending` state during the initial enrolment flow.
-The Host institution should then poll the Home institution (for example using a cron job) to check whether the Home instutution has reached a new state.
+The Host institution should then poll the Home institution (for example using a cron job) to check whether the Home institution has reached a new state.

 In the response to this call, only required fields are necessary: